 To get the crisp, chewy-brown crust desired in these old-world-style breads, replicate a wood-fired oven in your own oven.
 Here's how:

-Tip: A bread stone replicates a hearth, especially when used with steam.
-Artisan breads are usually formed into free-style rounds or loaves so no loaf pan is used.
+Bread Baking Tip: A bread stone replicates a hearth, especially when used with steam.
+Artisanal breads are usually formed into freestyle rounds or loaves, so no loaf pan is used.